Engineer1119/space-bc/working-papers/04-ENVIRONMENTAL-INTERNAL.md

 Commercial and military regulation of breathing gases for high-altitude and hyperbaric diving operations offers comparatively more quantitatively rigorous standards.

 ## 04.3.3 Chemical
+### 04.3.3.1 Structural Integrity
+The structure design shall account for the following aspects of the internal atmosphere and material that it may carry:
+- chemical reactivity with the structure
+- chemical reactivity with the external atmosphere

 ## 04.3.4 Biological